 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

-Arrival transfer from Quito airport on Day 1; roundtrip Galapagos airfare; one hotel night in San Cristobal; cabin accommodations and meals aboard the ship; shore excursions; daily opportunities for swimming and snorkeling; snorkeling equipment and wetsuits in a range of sizes available to borrow while aboard the ship; local transportation by motorized catamaran, van, Zodiacs, public bus; local naturalist guide (certified by the Galapagos National Park) while in the Islands; local representative in Quito and San Cristobal.
+Round-trip Galapagos airfare; one hotel night in San Cristobal; arrival transfer from Quito airport on Day 1; cabin accommodations and meals aboard the ship; shore excursions; daily opportunities for swimming and snorkeling; snorkeling equipment and wetsuits in a range of sizes available to borrow while aboard the ship; local transportation by motorized catamaran, van, Zodiacs, public bus; local naturalist guide (certified by the Galapagos National Park) while in the Islands; local representative in Quito and San Cristobal.
 Subject to change without notice.

 Airfare; travel insurance (required); passport and visa fees; departure taxes; Tourist Transit card fee ($20 cash, subject to change); Galapagos park entry fee payable immediately upon arrival to the Islands ($100 cash, subject to increase); meals not expressly outlined in itinerary; beverages on board; discretionary gratuities; items of a personal nature including laundry, alcoholic and non-alcoholic beverages; optional activities; fuel surcharge may apply.